shafiqueismail/ComputerVision_FitnessRun/README.md

-# Computer Vision Fitness Runner
+# Computer Vision Pose Runner
 Project Run is a real-time pose-controlled endless runner game built in Python using Pygame and OpenCV.
 Instead of using keyboard inputs, the game detects real squats via webcam and uses them to control the character.
-This gamifies fitness through computer vision and AI!
+This gamifies weight-loss through computer vision and AI!

 ## Experiencing the Game first-hand! --- Setup: